 Using metal or porcelain, technicians can heat the crown to 2400 °F, and then process it through an additional heating period to cure the material.
 Following the cooling process, the crown is removed from the impression and provided some finishing coats to leave it clean and polished.
 The crown is then thoroughly examined before being sent to Szmanda Dental Marathon for our dentist to cement in your smile.

-We are happy to provide further information about creating and placing a new dental crown in Marathon, Wisconsin, and you are welcome to arrange a consultation with Dr. Jim Sobolewski by calling 715-443-2247 today.
+We are happy to provide further information about creating and placing a new dental crown in Marathon, Wisconsin, and you are welcome to arrange a consultation with Dr. Yvonne Schulke by calling 715-443-2247 today.